sujanthapa01/like-counter/README.md

 ## Introduction

-Welcome to [Your Project Name]!
+Welcome to likemee!
 A concise description that introduces your project and explains its purpose.

 ## Features

 🌟 List of key features that make your project stand out:

-- **Feature 1:** Description of Feature 1.
+- **Feature 1:** name is displayed to every one.
-- **Feature 2:** Description of Feature 2.
+- **Feature 2:** contribute ti give a like.
 - ...

 ## Getting Started